-Families will not be permitted to move more than once in a 12-month period.
+Families will not be permitted to move more than once in a 12-month period or two times during a 36-month period.

 SDHC will deny permission to move if there is insufficient funding for continued assistance.

 SDHC will deny permission to move if: